imagej/imagej.github.io/_pages/formats/tiff.md

 SCIFIO
 ------

 The [SCIFIO](/software/scifio) library, the I/O library of [ImageJ2](/software/imagej2), imports TIFF files using code adapted from the [Bio-Formats](/formats/bio-formats) project.
 As such, it is similar to Bio-Formats in that it supports a wider variety of TIFFs, but is less performant than the ImageJ 1.x reader.
-SCIFIO is accessible via the {% include bc content='File | Import | Image...'%} command.
+SCIFIO is accessible via the {% include bc path='File | Import | Image...'%} command.

-You can tell ImageJ2 to use SCIFIO by default via the {% include bc content='Edit | Options | ImageJ2...'%} menu's "Use SCIFIO when opening files (BETA!)" checkbox.
+You can tell ImageJ2 to use SCIFIO by default via the {% include bc path='Edit | Options | ImageJ2...'%} menu's "Use SCIFIO when opening files (BETA!)" checkbox.